Who Was William Sydney Porter?

-William Sydney Porter, writing as O. Henry, wrote in a dry, humorous style and, as in "The Gift of the Magi," often ironically used coincidences and surprise endings.
-Released from prison in 1902, Porter went to New York, his home and the setting of most of his fiction for the remainder of his life.
+William Sydney Porter, writing as O. Henry, was an American short story writer.
+He wrote in a dry, humorous style and, as in his popular story "The Gift of the Magi," often ironically used coincidences and surprise endings.
+After he was released from prison in 1902, Porter went to New York, his home and the setting of most of his fiction for the remainder of his life.
 Writing prodigiously, he went on to become a revered American writer.

-Writer.
 Born William Sydney Porter, on September 11, 1862, in Greensboro, North Carolina.
-The American short-story writer, who wrote under the pseudonym O. Henry, pioneered in picturing the lives of lower-class and middle-class New Yorkers.
+The American short-story writer pioneered in picturing the lives of lower-class and middle-class New Yorkers.

 Porter attended school for a short time, then clerked in an uncle's drugstore.
-At the age of 20 William Sydney Porter went to Texas, working first on a ranch and later as a bank teller.
-In 1887 he married and began to write freelance sketches.
-A few years later he founded a humorous weekly, the Rolling Stone.
-When this failed, he became a reporter and columnist on the Houston Post.
+At the age of 20, Porter went to Texas, working first on a ranch and later as a bank teller.
+In 1887, he married Athol Estes and began to write freelance sketches.
+A few years later he founded a humorous weekly, The Rolling Stone.
+When the publication failed, he became a reporter and columnist on the Houston Post.

 Released from prison in 1902, Porter went to New York City, his home and the setting of most of his fiction for the remainder of his life.
 Writing prodigiously under the pen name O. Henry, he completed one story a week for a newspaper, in addition to other stories for magazines.
 Popular collections of his stories included The Four Million (1906); Heart of the West and The Trimmed Lamp (both 1907); The Gentle Grafter and The Voice of the City (both 1908); Options (1909); and Whirligigs and Strictly Business (both 1910).